Do nursing placements deliver consistent learning and wellbeing?

 What support worked during the pandemic, and what persists?

 Rapid digital support during the pandemic showed that accessible online channels, regular check‑ins and virtual communities protect confidence and connection.
-Retain those gains: offer flexible contact routes, keep resource hubs up to date, and use webinars for timely Q&A ahead of each placement block.
+Retain those gains: offer flexible contact routes, keep resource hubs up to date, and use webinars for timely Q&A before each placement block.
 Students continue to value consistent, human contact alongside dependable online materials.

 Is placement allocation fair?